 The Wireshark packet analyzer is a free and open-source program.
 An analysis tool like this is helpful for network troubleshooting, software, protocol development, and education.

 Wireshark shows packet details captured from different network media, Segmenting the Open Systems Interconnection model into the data link, network, transport, and application layers.
 Wireshark was initially known as Ethereal but was renamed after trademark issues in May 2006.
 Although Wireshark can be used legally, it is illegal for cyber professionals to monitor networks they are not authorized to monitor.

 Let’s begin the installation process,

-First, For Ubuntu system to be registered on the VPSie platform, A VPSie account needs to be created if it hasn’t been created already.
+First, For the Ubuntu system to be registered on the VPSie platform, A VPSie account needs to be created if it hasn’t been made already.